 COMESA Member States established a Free Trade Area (FTA) on 31 October 2000 after a sixteen-year period of progressive trade liberalization through reduction of intra-COMESA tariffs.
-As at March 2024, 17 countries (Burundi, Comoros, Djibouti, Egypt, Kenya, Libya, Madagascar, Malawi, Mauritius, Rwanda, Seychelles, Sudan, Tunisia, Uganda, Zambia and Zimbabwe) were members of the Free Trade Area.
+As at December 2017, 16 countries were participating in the Free Trade Area.
+The other three Member States, namely Ethiopia, Eritrea and Eswatini were at different levels regarding their participation in the FTA.
 The existence of the FTA and the tariff reductions effected by the other Member States has the result that average tariffs on intra-COMESA trade have fallen significantly.
 According to COMESA statistics, intra-COMESA trade has grown at average of 7 percent every year since the establishment of the Free Trade Area with a higher increase reflected between the intra-FTA states.